What does ‘social entrepreneurship’ mean?

 The Coronavirus brought a new reality: the “Corona routine” which forced us to change our lifestyles.
 Health and economic aspects are at the heart of public discourse and top the news; but the social challenges—which will remain with us long after the virus wanes—have not been addressed.

 Vulnerable populations have become weaker, while privileged social groups have become more vulnerable.
-Many have lost their jobs and cannot find work, young parents are struggling to make ends meet and take care of their kids, loneliness among the elderly is increasing, teens are experiencing emotional distress, and university students—the next generation of social leaders—are considering whether to drop out of school.
+Many have lost their jobs and cannot find work, young parents are struggling to make ends meet and take care of their kids, loneliness among the older people is increasing, teens are experiencing emotional distress, and university students—the next generation of social leaders—are considering whether to drop out of school.

 The unfolding crisis has forced us to respond at a faster pace.
 There is no time for grandiose plans and cumbersome committees, but rather a need for quick solutions that emerge from the field and reach people who need help in real time.